CBorowski-dev/docs-operaton-org/content/update/minor/77-to-78/tomcat.md

 ---

-The following steps describe how to update the Camunda artifacts on a Tomcat server in a shared process engine setting.
+The following steps describe how to update the Operaton artifacts on a Tomcat server in a shared process engine setting.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda 7.8 Tomcat distribution][tomcat-distribution].
+If not already done, make sure to download the [Operaton Tomcat distribution][tomcat-distribution].

 The update procedure takes the following steps:

-1. Update the Camunda 7 Core Libraries
+1. Update the OperatonCore Libraries
-2. Update Optional Camunda 7 Libraries
+2. Update Optional OperatonLibraries
 3. Maintain Process Applications
 4. Update Web Applications

 In each of the following steps, the identifier `$*_VERSION` refers to the current versions and the new versions of the artifacts.

 {{< note title="Updated Tomcat Version" class="info" >}}
-The pre-built Camunda 7.8 distribution ships with Tomcat 8.0.47, whereas 7.7 comes with Tomcat 8.0.24.
-Camunda 7.8 is supported on all Tomcat 6/7/8 versions such that a Tomcat update is not required when migrating from 7.7 to 7.8.
+The pre-built Operaton distribution ships with Tomcat 8.0.47, whereas 7.7 comes with Tomcat 8.0.24.
+Operaton is supported on all Tomcat 6/7/8 versions such that a Tomcat update is not required when migrating from 7.7 to 7.8.

-Should you want to update Tomcat along with Camunda, perform the following steps either before or after updating Camunda:
+Should you want to update Tomcat along with Operaton, perform the following steps either before or after updating Operaton:

-* Copy all your Camunda-related libraries from `$TOMCAT_HOME/lib` to the new Tomcat server's `lib`-directory.
+* Copy all your Operaton-related libraries from `$TOMCAT_HOME/lib` to the new Tomcat server's `lib`-directory.
 * Apply all modifications to Tomcat configuration files such as `server.xml`/`bpm-platform.xml` to the files located in the new Tomcat server's directory.
 * Undeploy all process applications and copy them to the new Tomcat server's directory for redeployment.
 {{< /note >}}

-# 1. Update the Camunda 7 Core Libraries
+# 1. Update the OperatonCore Libraries

 Replace the following libraries in the folder `$TOMCAT_HOME/lib/` with their new versions from the folder `$TOMCAT_DISTRIBUTION/lib/`: